albanie/collaborative-experts/README.md

 **Important: A note on the updated results**: A previous version of the codebase (and paper) reported results on the retrieval benchmarks that included a signficant software bug leading to an overestimate of performance.
 We are extremely grateful to Valentin Gabeur who discovered this bug (it has been corrected in the current codebase).

+### CVPR 2020: Pentathlon challenge

+We are hosting a video retrieval challenge as part of the [Video Pentathlon Workshop](https://www.robots.ox.ac.uk/~vgg/challenges/video-pentathlon/index.html).
+Details relating to the challenge can be found [here](misc/challenge.md).

 ### Pretrained video embeddings

 We provide pretrained models for each dataset to reproduce the results reported in the paper [1] (references follow at the end of this README).
 Each model is accompanied by training and evaluation logs.
 Performance is evalauted for retrieval in both directions (joint-embeddings can be used for either of these two tasks):